Ticket to Paradise (2022 film): Production

+Development and casting

 Ticket to Paradise is a co-production between Working Title Films, Smokehouse Pictures, and Red Om Films.
 Ol Parker and Daniel Pipski wrote the screenplay, and Parker directed.
 The film was announced by Universal Pictures on February 26, 2021.
 It reunites actors George Clooney and Julia Roberts after previously working on Ocean's Eleven (2001), Confessions of a Dangerous Mind (2002), Ocean's Twelve (2004), and Money Monster (2016).
 Deadline Hollywood noted Universal's reluctance to sell the distributor rights to a streaming service in the midst of the COVID-19 pandemic and said it was "important to those wondering when film studios are going to stop selling pricey star packages to streamers".
 Billie Lourd joined the cast in March; Kaitlyn Dever was added to the cast in April; and Lucas Bravo was revealed to star in October.
 Clooney used a Keto-based regimen to lose weight in preparation for his role.
+Richard Curtis and Theodore Melfi performed uncredited rewrites on the script.

+Filming

 Principal photography took place in Queensland, Australia, between November 2021 and February 2022.
 Ole Bratt Birkeland was the cinematographer.
 The film received a grant of AU$6.4 million (US$4.92 million) from the Australian federal government.
 Paul Fletcher, the Australian Minister for Communications and the Arts, said the production generated at least 270 jobs and AU$47 million (US$36.2 million) for the local economy.
 Filming locations included the Whitsunday Islands, the HOTA gallery at the Gold Coast, Brisbane Airport, cane fields near Norwell, Tamborine National Park, Queen's Wharf, Brisbane, Hamilton Island Airport, Carrara Markets, Tangalooma Island Resort on Moreton Island, and the Palm Bay Resort on Long Island.
 Scene where Georgia and David come to the island was shot on the Kate's cove beach, Haslewood Island.
 Production was briefly put in hiatus in January 2022 due to the rise of COVID-19 cases in Queensland.

+Filming concluded on 18 February 2022.